BONE MINERAL DENSITOMETRY (BMD)

 The test uses low dose X-rays to measure how many grams of calcium and other bone minerals, are packed into a segment of bone.
 The bones that are most commonly tested are in the spine, hip and sometimes the forearm.
 The computer processes the energy data emitted from X-Rays, tabulates and calculates the BMD value.
 Two scores are generated from this scan.
 One is the T-score, which indicates the amount of bone loss by comparing your BMD at your current age to the peak bone mass achieved by young persons.

 The second is the Z-score, measures your bone loss relative to age-matched peers’ expected bone loss.
 Z-score tells whether your BMD is normal compared to the same age population group.
-The scan is a painless procedure that lasts between 5 to 15 minutes, depending on the size of the area being scanned and the number of images taken.
+The scan is a painless procedure that lasts between 5-10 minutes.

 Osteoporosis is common in elderly patients and has no symptoms.
 To detect osteoporosis before your bones begin to fracture, you should have a BMD scan done, especially if you are in the high-risk group for osteoporosis.